jk-me/jk-me.github.io/_posts/2019-06-30-flask_pt_2_-_m_of_mvc_with_sqlalchemy.markdown

 u = User(username='john', email='john@example.com')
 db.session.add(u)
 db.session.commit()
+User.query.all()
 ```

-You can also run `flask shell` in the terminal to open an interpreter in the context of the application.
+You can also just run `flask shell` in the terminal to open an interpreter in the context of the application.
 It pre-imports the app so you can interact with it, and you can configure it in `my-app-name.py` to have the database models available as well.

 ```
 from app import app, db